Metropolitan Railway electric locomotives: Metropolitan-Vickers

 In the early 1920s, the Metropolitan placed an order with Metropolitan-Vickers of Barrow-in-Furness for rebuilding the twenty electric locomotives.
 When work started on the first locomotive, it was found to be impractical and uneconomical and the order was changed to building completely new locomotives using some equipment recovered from the originals.
 The new locomotives were built in 1922-1923 and weighing 61½ tons, they had four 300 hp motors, giving a one-hour rating of 1200 hp and a top speed of 65 mph.

-In 1925, no. 15 was exhibited on the Metropolitan Railway's stand at the British Empire Exhibition; the panelling was removed from one side, so that the equipment inside could be viewed.
+In 1925, No. 15 was exhibited on the Metropolitan Railway's stand at the British Empire Exhibition; the panelling was removed from one side, so that the equipment inside could be viewed.
 The locomotives were all named, the first nameplates being fitted on 18 March 1927.
-Nineteen of the names chosen were of people, real or fictitious, who had a connection with the area served by the Metropolitan; the exception was no. 15, the exhibition locomotive of 1925, which became Wembley 1924.
+Nineteen of the names chosen were of people, real or fictitious, who had a connection with the area served by the Metropolitan; the exception was No. 15, the exhibition locomotive of 1925, which became Wembley 1924.
 Nameplates were removed during World War II.

 In 1953 the fifteen remaining locomotives were overhauled and the traction control equipment replaced by BTH equipment from District line cars.
 Nameplates were refitted.

-After electrification to Amersham was completed in 1961, the locomotives were withdrawn from passenger service although three were kept as shunters.
+After electrification to Amersham was completed in 1961 the locomotives were withdrawn from passenger service, although three were kept as shunters.

 One locomotive, No. 5 John Hampden, is preserved as a static display at London Transport Museum and another, No. 12 Sarah Siddons, has been used for heritage events, most recently in January 2019 running in conjunction with Metropolitan Railway Locomotive No. 1 on steam excursions to mark the 150th anniversary of the opening of the District Railway.

+During 1‒3 August 2025 Sarah Siddons was on display for the Greatest Gathering held at Derby Litchurch Lane Works.